 Alzheimer’s Gene Mutation

-Now, DNA studies also provide evidence of a gene mutation that is related to late onset of Alzheimer's.
+Now, DNA studies also provide evidence of a gene mutation related to the late-onset of Alzheimer's.
 The APOE Gene is much more complex than I will get into here, but one variant of its mutation is known to be related to the risk of Alzheimer's disease.

-Some people with the gene mutations never develop Alzheimer's and some people who don't have the mutations do develop it.
+Some people with that gene mutation never develop Alzheimer's, and some people who don't have the mutations do develop it.
 Therefore, the present research indicates that other things may cause it.
-The genes only suggest a risk factor.6
+The genes only suggest a risk factor.2

-Several genes are related to cancer.
-We all have these genes.
+We all have these genes that help suppress tumors that may become cancerous.
 They are part of the human genome.
-They actually help suppress tumors that may become cancerous.
-If these genes mutate, then their ability to protect us is hindered.7
+However, if these genes mutate, then their ability to protect us is hindered.3

 Here’s a quick explanation of these cancer-related genes:

-PRAC1: This gene protects the prostate, rectum, and colon.
-If it mutates then it may fail to protect.8
+- PRAC1: This gene protects the prostate, rectum, and colon.
+If it mutates, then it may fail to protect.4

-BRCA1 and BRCA2: Mutations of these genes increase a woman’s risk of breast and ovarian cancer.9
+- BRCA1 and BRCA2: Mutations of these genes increase a woman’s risk of breast and ovarian cancer.5

-I always knew I had trouble with recognizing people until I met them at least two times.
-About 2.5% of the population is afflicted with face-blindness.
+I always knew I had trouble recognizing people until I had met them a few times.

-As a child, I was aware that my father always said hello to every stranger he passed on the street.
-Now I realize he must have had Prosopagnosia too, and that was his way of dealing with face-blindness to avoid embarrassment.
+When I was a child, I noticed that my father always said hello to every stranger he passed on the street.
+Now I realize he must have had Prosopagnosia too, which was his way of dealing with face-blindness to avoid embarrassment.
 Aha!
-He had it too.
+He had it also.

-For me, it's embarrassing at times when I meet someone a second time and don't know who he or she is.
-I'm okay after meeting someone more than two or three times, so I deal with it.
+For me, it's embarrassing when I meet someone a second time and don't know who they are.
+But I'm okay after meeting someone more than two or three times, so I deal with it.

-I spoke with my sister about this after she found this gene in her DNA too.
-We never shared this knowledge before, but we both have experienced episodes of embarrassment when people would wonder why we didn’t say hello the second time running into them.
-It's just a temporary nuisance, we’re both fine after meeting someone a few times.
+My sister found this gene in her DNA too.
+We both have had embarrassing situations when people would wonder why we didn’t say hello the second time running into them.
+It's just a brief nuisance, though.
+We both recognize people after meeting them a few times.